 The Disney Vacation Club timeshares have been known to hold their value well and even appreciate (although those contracts expire after 40-50 years so they are guaranteed to end up worthless).
 But they also recently added resale restrictions that will no doubt devalue the newer resorts much faster than their legacy resorts (you can still buy direct at the Polynesian Villas at Disney World and those points can be used by a subsequent resale buyer at 14 resorts, which may retain their value better).
 The same point I made above applies - if you buy resale you'll save money and incur a smaller loss, albeit losing out on some perks they offer to direct buyers.
 The Disney system is rather limited geographically - you obviously have the theme parks in FL and CA, and they also have a couple of beach resorts in Hawaii, Vero Beach and Hilton Head, the latter two expiring in 2042.
 If you buy direct, you can also exchange into hotels at Disney resorts in Europe and Asia (at dubious prices), but you don't have the 90+ resorts and global reach Marriott does.

-There's also Hyatt, Hilton and other timeshare systems - I'm less familiar with those but suspect many of the same concepts (e.g., buying resale is usually a better deal) apply.
+There's also Hyatt, Hilton and other timeshare systems - I'm less familiar with those but suspect many of the same concepts apply and they do not hold value well if you buy direct (i.e. buying resale is usually a much better deal).

 Last edited: